kurtdalose/php-app-compiler/README.md

 This console application makes using the PHP bcompiler extension a little simpler.
 The application itself can be compiled into a PHAR executable.
-Unfortunately because of a bug in bcompiler, the app itself cannot yet compile itself.
+The application cannot compile itself, yet.

 ## Installing